To be successful in ecommerce, all you need is an online store with decent UX design and a consistent paid media strategy, right? Not quite.

 One of the most effective and cutting-edge trends in ecommerce marketing is influencer marketing.
 Incidentally, influencer-generated content produces some of the finest examples of authentic content.

 Influencers are social media power users that carefully curate an online community based on a particular lifestyle or set of values.
 These influencers frequently promote their favorite products and services to engaged audiences, who then go and follow the influencer’s example.

 In the last few years, brand-influencer relationships have formalized into what is known as influencer marketing.
 Because brands partner with influencers to help them create authentic content on behalf of the brand, one of the greatest challenges in influencer marketing is partnering with the right influencers.

-That said, influencers are among the most accomplished at helping eCommerce brands deliver the authentic content that their audiences demand.
-Further, long-term influencer and brand ambassador relationships become a reliable soundboard to brands when it comes to product development and messaging.
+That said, influencers are among the most accomplished at helping ecommerce brands deliver the authentic content that their audiences demand.
+Further, long-term influencer and brand ambassador relationships become a reliable soundboard for brands regarding product development and messaging.

 Authentic content is content that resonates with the consumers.
 Other experts have referred to authentic content as the “human touch at scale.”
-Authentic content possess certain attributes, such as lifelike-ness, genuineness, appeal, and honesty.
+Authentic content possesses certain attributes, such as lifelikeness, genuineness, appeal, and honesty.

 As Blueswitch noted above, authentic content is both unique and values-driven.
 Brands leverage their owned media outlets (website, social media, email, etc.) to demonstrate originality and depth.

 Influencers are currently the strongest creators of authentic content.
 The great advantage of influencer partnerships is that they, as both consumers and pseudo-celebrities, are especially gifted at connecting with consumers.